-We have established an audit committee of the board of directors.
-Dr. George, Mr. Islam and Dr. Leproust will serve as members of our audit committee, and Mr. Islam will chair the audit committee.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish an audit committee of the board of directors. , and will serve as members of our audit committee, and will chair the audit committee.
 All members of our audit committee are independent of and unaffiliated with our sponsor and our underwriters.

-Each member of the audit committee is financially literate and our board of directors has determined that Mr. Islam qualifies as an "audit committee financial expert" as defined in applicable SEC rules and has accounting or related financial management expertise.
+Each member of the audit committee is financially literate and our board of directors has determined that qualifies as an "audit committee financial expert" as defined in applicable SEC rules and has accounting or related financial management expertise.

-We have adopted an audit committee charter, which details the principal functions of the audit committee, including:
+We will adopt an audit committee charter, which will detail the principal functions of the audit committee, including: